 Under the provisions of the Charities (Protection and Social Investment) Act 2016 the Trustees have a duty to report information on fundraising practices.
-The Academy works very closely with the PTA which has raised funds this year for developing an outdoor sensory area and hundreds of reading books, although being limited in the amount of fundraising it could undertake due to Covid-19.
-The Academy usually also holds two book fairs each year with Scholastic which raise matched funding to purchase new books however these could not take place during 2020/21.
+The Academy works very closely with the PTA which has raised funds this year for developing an outdoor sensory area.
+Although being limited in the amount of fundraising it could undertake due to Covid-19 the PTA were able to hold a successful Summer Revel.
+The Academy usually also holds two book fairs each year with Scholastic which raise matched funding to purchase new books however these could not take place during 2021/22.
+Instead, the school undertook a Sponsored Read with an Usborne representative.
+This has led to an element of matched funding.
+We also benefitted from a visit from Olympic athlete Amy Smith who undertook some sponsored sporting activities with the children.
 The Academy does not work with any professional fundraisers.
 All of the fundraising activities are voluntary in nature, ensuring that there is no undue pressure on parents and stakeholders to donate.
 No complaints regarding fundraising activities have been received by the Academy.